theostoican/theostoican.github.io/_posts/2023-05-28-lagrangian.md

 <div style="text-align: center;">
 {% include figure.html path="assets/img/lagrangian/lagrangian_simple_problem.png" class="img-fluid w-50 rounded z-depth-1" %}
 <p align = "center">
 An example of optimization problem where we have a convex objective and one inequality constraint.
+The constrained area is to the left of the line $$x = -2$$.
 Made with &copy; Desmos.
 </p>
 </div>